WaelHamze/xrm-ci-framework/BuildTools/Xrm.CI.Framework.BuildTools/overview.md

 Some explanation for tasks that have the below in the names:

 preview: New functionality.
 May contain some bugs.
-Subject to changes based on feedback.
+Subject to breaking changes while in preview.

 deprecated: Task has been replaced with another task or is no longer required.
 Will be removed in future release.